Of national note:

-- The Ames Laboratory celebrates its 61st anniversary in 2008, continuing a more than half century of successful partnership between a federal agency, the Department of Energy, and a state-run institution, Iowa State University.
+- The Ames Laboratory celebrated its 67th anniversary in 2014, continuing a more than half century of successful partnership between a federal agency, the Department of Energy, and a state-run institution, Iowa State University.

 - Ames Laboratory's Materials Preparation Center produces the purest rare-earth materials used in academic and industrial research today.

-- Ames Laboratory scientists have received 16 prestigious R&D 100 Awards since 1984, the latest of which was awarded in 2006.
+- Ames Laboratory scientists have received 16 prestigious R&D 100 Awards since 1984.
 These awards are part of an annual competition that recognizes the nation's top 100 technological innovations.
 Ames Laboratory scientist Ed Yeung received an Editor's Choice Award from R&D Magazine in 2001.
-The award, referred to as the “Oscar of Science,” recognizes the most promising new technologies.
+The award, referred to as the "Oscar of Science," recognizes the most promising new technologies.

 Of historical note: